Tibetan Mastiff

 Tibetan Mastiff Health

 - Hypothyroidism: Hypothyroidism is an endocrine disorder where the thyroid gland does not produce enough thyroid hormone.
-Low thyroid is typically easily managed with daily medication throughout your dog’s life.
+Symptoms include weight gain, lethargy, and chronic ear and skin infections.
+Low thyroid is typically easily managed with daily lifelong medication.

 Tibetan Mastiff History